Skip to content

 Guys, you get bonus points if you take her somewhere for Valentine's Day; dinner and a show might be lame at home, but it can be romantic in another city.
 When was the last time she got to wear her favorite dress or jewelry?

-If you’re looking for an inexpensive getaway, try New Orleans.
-It’s got haunted tours, antiquing, and brass bands during the day while still offering you world-class restaurants.
-Commander’s Palace is a must for upscale restaurants.
-Mother’s Po Boys for downscale, and try the chargrilled oysters at Acme for a taste you can’t get at home that is priced right in the middle.
-And don’t forget Bourbon Street at night.
+If you're looking for an inexpensive getaway, try New Orleans.
+It has haunted tours, antiquing, and brass bands during the day while offering world-class restaurants.
+Commander's Palace is a must for upscale restaurants.
+Mother's Po Boys for downscale, and try the chargrilled oysters at Acme for a taste you can't get at home that is priced right in the middle.
+And don't forget Bourbon Street at night.
 Mardi Gras is just around the corner, but you can save a bundle by heading down afterward.
 Maybe while the kids are on spring break?

 Encourage a gifted child.

 Many families would rather splurge on the kids than on themselves.
-Why not use your tax refund to invest in your child’s future if that’s the case?
+If so, why not use your tax refund to invest in your child's future?
 Purchase an instrument, trainer, or tutor for a child interested in a particular activity.

 College admissions have gotten incredibly competitive since you went through it.
-The leadership and talent demonstrated through extracurriculars could mean the difference between getting into that prestigious East Coast school or having to stay home at a state university.
+The leadership and talent demonstrated through extracurriculars could mean the difference between getting into that prestigious East Coast school or staying home at a state university.
 Beyond admissions, talents your child can demonstrate will also help them get scholarships, making the investment you put in today a sound one financially.

 If your child hasn't displayed any gifts or specific interests, this might be a chance to spark something.
 You could try paying for a school trip, which seems to happen every other month, or even take a family trip to Europe.
 If you still can't figure out what they'd like, you could always put the money into their college fund.
 We offer several tax-exempt savings programs, which would let this year's refund come off next year's taxes.
 At the same time, it earns interest toward their inevitably enormous tuition bill, which many experts think will be around $250,000 by 2030.